softchris/golang-book/01-basics/02-variables/README.md

 fmt.Printf("Customer %s has %d$ on their bank account", customerName, accountBalance)
 ```

 Above, the `%s` represents a string and `%d` represents a number.
-By using these formatters as placeholders, the variables are correctly implemented and the output becomes:
+By using these formatters as placeholders, the variables are correctly implemented, and the output becomes:

 ```output
 Customer Adam has 20$ on their bank account
 ```

-## Summary

-In this exercise, you've learned how to declare your first variables.
-You've also learned that there's different types for different types of data.
-Finally you've learned too interpolate variables of different types and have that be printed to the screen.

 ## Assignment - define some variables and print them out